NotKieran/PyTrx/README.md

 # Disclaimer
 This fork of PyTrx features the use of the active contour model to track glacier movement over time.
-This was added to the toolbox for part of the fufilment of my BEng at the university of York Computer Science Department.
+This was added to the toolbox for part of the fufilment of my BEng at the University of York Computer Science Department.

 # PyTrx
 PyTrx (short for 'Python Tracking') is a Python object-oriented toolbox created for the purpose of calculating real-world measurements from oblique images and time-lapse image series.
 Its primary purpose is to obtain velocities, surface areas, and distances from imagery of glacial environments.<br>